 Another reason this is one of the best free pedometer apps: You don't actually need a Fitbit watch to use the app, according to Araujo.
 You can connect a lot of other smartwatches (like an Apple watch) to the app or just use it solo on your phone.

-3 Considerations When Shopping for Your Best Pedometer
+3 Factors to Consider When Shopping for Your Best Pedometer

 1. Your Personal Goals